Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Related Work

-Moreover, there are also a few work focusing on physical attacks, where the physical components are considered as attack target to make the attacks stealthy.
-For instance, the GPS sensor readings can be disturbed by GPS spoofing attack \cite{humphreys2008assessing,tippenhauer2011requirements,bianchin2019secure}.
+In recent years, stealthy physical attacks emerged and presented real threats, where the physical components were targeted to compromise or even destroy the system.
+For instance, the GPS sensor readings can be disturbed by GPS spoofing attack \cite{tippenhauer2011requirements,bianchin2019secure}.
 Designed acoustic noises can alter gyroscopic sensor data, leading to drone crashes \cite{son2015rocking}.
-Even the important values stored in memory (e.g, EEPROM, Flash memory) can be corrupted by heating up a memory cell while the device is without ang damage \cite{skorobogatov2009local}.
-Compared with cyber attacks, these physical attacks are straightforward to implement, and traditional detection techniques from computer security community are usually not effective and powerful to handle them \cite{choi2018detecting}.
-Nevertheless, this does not mean these physical attacks are impeccable.
-In fact, they are still not smart and advanced enough.
-On one hand, the attacks are generally against a specific kind transducer by utilizing its sensing mechanism, and the attack methods are not generalized.
-On the other hand, those physical attack is designed with a ``open-loop''-like idea, only aiming to disturb the system performance more or less, without any specific attack purpose and sophisticated control design.
+Even the important values stored in memory (e.g., EEPROM, Flash memory) can be corrupted by heating a memory cell while the device is without any damage \cite{skorobogatov2009local}.
+Compared with cyber attacks, these physical attacks have a wider range of applicability, while the traditional detection techniques from the computer security community are usually not effective in handling them \cite{choi2018detecting}.
+Note that these emerging physical attacks are still elementary and not sufficiently intelligent.
+For instance, the attacks were designed against a specific transducer by utilizing its sensing mechanism, and cannot be generalized.
+In addition, these physical attacks aiming to disturb the system performance were designed with an ``open-loop'' flavor and without sophisticated control design, which motivates this work to investigate possible physical attacks with intelligence.

-Motivated by above observation, we design a physical-based and intelligent attack scheme against the obstacle-avoidance of mobile robots.
-We describe it as ``intelligent'' for it reflects an intellectual growth of learning knowledge and mastering skills, like a child who knows nothing gradually acquires every ability he needs by observing and trying.
-The novelty lies in that we do not aim to design an attack against a single type of sensors, but against the intrinsic mechanism of obstacle-avoidance for the mobile robots.

-Note that a reliable obstacle-avoidance methodology is extremely crucial for the effectiveness of navigation, which is universally needed and vital technology in almost all applications of mobile robots \cite{pandey2017mobile}.
-Normally, the mobile robots are equipped with transducers such as sonar, laser radar or cameras, to detect surrounding environments.
-After the environment information is gathered by the transducer, it transmits the information to the controller to make decisions by pre-programmed algorithms to tackle different situations.
-However, no matter what sensor and what obstacle-avoidance approach the mobile robot uses, it will not make a difference to our proposed attack method, for only the changes of robot's posture are needed in our method.